Zyst/zyst.io/about.md

 permalink: /about/
 ---

 Hello there!
-I'm Erick Romero, I last worked at [Iris B2B Applications][1] as a C# Consultant.
+I'm Erick Romero, I currently work in [Iris B2B Applications][1] as a C# Consultant.

 I’m finishing up University at [Tecmilenio][2].